 |Commander: Rule 0||Legal|

 Force of Will

-You may pay 1 life and exile a blue card from your hand from the game rather than pay Force of Will's mana cost.
+You may pay 1 life and exile a blue card from your hand rather than pay this spell's mana cost.

 Counter target spell.